Fall Oreo Brownies

 This oreo brownie recipe is cut into squares and the oreo layer is orange.

-So let's get making something chocolate.
+So let’s get to making something chocolate.
 Chocolaty layered brownies are first up and just in time for Halloween festivities.

 But, hey!
-You can serve these at Thanksgiving too.
-I mean pumpkins are orange and so are the centers of these beautiful and festive Oreo cookies.
+You can serve these at Thanksgiving, too.
+I mean, pumpkins are orange, and so are the centers of these beautiful and festive Oreo cookies.

 Watch for the pretty colors as soon as they get in the stores.
 It won’t be long.